Lucille Bremer: Pre-Hollywood career

 Once in New York, she danced in various specialty acts, most notably in the 1939 New York World's Fair "American Jubilee".
 She auditioned and began her career as a Rockette at Radio City Music Hall in New York City, at age 16.
 She was voted as "most likely to succeed" by her Rockette peers.
 She was also known as "5th from the right" in the Rockettes line up.
 Bremer also auditioned as a dancer for various Broadway shows, along with fellow stars Vera-Ellen and June Allyson, appearing as a 'Pony Girl' in the Broadway musical Panama Hattie and also in Lady in the Dark.

 Bremer's first attempt at a career in films was unsuccessful.
 She said of her screen test with Warner Bros.: "It was so bad I realized why nothing had happened."
 She returned to dancing, performing at the Copacabana nightclub in New York City and the Club Versailles, where she was spotted by Arthur Freed, a producer at Metro Goldwyn Mayer.
-She was listed among six "Samba Sirens" for the Copacabana Revue's summer 1942 outing in Saratoga Springs, New York, and as a singer-dancer as a Hotel Commodore "Commodorable" in 1943.
+She was listed among six "Samba Sirens" for the Copacabana Revue's in the summer of 1942 outing in Saratoga Springs, New York, and as a singer-dancer as a Hotel Commodore "Commodorable" in 1943.